MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 The batch job retrieves all the item entries in the statistics period and inserts them as lines in the Intrastat journal.
 You can edit the lines if needed.

 > [!IMPORTANT]
->  The batch job retrieves only the entries that contain a country/region code for which an Intrastat code has been entered in the **Countries/Regions** page.
+>  The batch job retrieves only the entries that contain a country/region code for which an Intrastat code has been entered on the **Countries/Regions** page.
 Therefore, you must enter Intrastat codes for the country/region codes for which you will run the batch job.

 ### Report Intrastat on a form or a file
 To get the information that is required on the Intrastat form from the statistical authorities, you must print the **Intrastat – Form** report.
 Before you can do this, you must prepare the Intrastat journal and fill it in.
 If you have both sales and purchase transactions, you must complete a separate form for each type, so that you must print the report two times.